Leadership for Sustainability Education (LSE) Specialization

 The Educational Leadership and Policy Department (ELP) offers a master of science or master of arts* in education with a specialization in Leadership for Sustainability Education (LSE).
 Please send initial inquiries about the LSE program to firstname.lastname@example.org

 Click here for information on available scholarships, financial aid, and estimated program costs.

-The program is no longer accepting applications for fall 2015.
-The deadline to apply was February 15, 2015.
+The program is accepting applications for fall 2016.
+The deadline to apply is February 15, 2016.

 *Master of Arts degree requires proficiency in a foreign language.
 The Department of Foreign Languages and Literatures (503-725-3522) administers the language examination, which can be taken any time prior to your final term.